Earning your doctorate in 10 steps

 If you would like to pursue a doctorate, you first have to find a supervisor for your project.

-You can find projects through calls for applications or directly via faculties and graduate schools.
-You can also try to approach a supervisor by directly contacting them with your idea for a research project.
+You can find projects through calls for applications, via faculties and graduate schools or you can also try to approach a supervisor by contacting them with your idea for a research project.
 Oftentimes, project ideas also develop through a Master thesis or during the work with a professor during your studies.

 Outcome: Supervisor Confirmation (Betreuungszusage)